Perfect Poached Eggs

 Step-By-Step Instructions

-Bring 6 cups of water and the vinegar to a gentle simmer in a large saucepan.
+Bring 6 cups of water and 1 tablespoon of vinegar to a gentle simmer in a large saucepan.
 Optionally, for neater eggs, first crack each egg into a fine mesh sieve over a bowl, allowing the watery part of the white to drain for about 30 seconds.

 egg in fine mesh sieve over bowl